rydmike/flex_color_scheme/README.md

 as the custom color used for the app bar.
 When you make your own schemes you can do the same or use a totally not scheme related color as the app bar theme color.

-Below you can see some different branding strengths with a background parimary branded app bar color used as well.
+Below you can see some different branding strengths with a background primary branded app bar color used as well.
 This example shows medium strength versus heavy branding.
 The medium choice is usually well-balanced, but light can be subtle and nice too.
 If you want to make a bold statement theme, go with heavy.
-Please note that the visual impact of the branding also depends on how saturated the primary color.
+Please note that the visual impact of the branding also depends on how saturated the primary color is.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5dl.png?raw=true" alt="ColorScheme example 5d light" width="250"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5el.png?raw=true" alt="ColorScheme example 5e light" width="250"/>